Download Environment Second Edition PDF. Hardcopy Available in Delhi, Amazon & Flipkart

 - At higher doses (up to 100 rem), the cells might not be able to repair the damage, and the cells may either be changed permanently or die.
+E.g. radiation sickness.

 - Cells changed permanently may go on to produce abnormal cells when they divide and may become cancerous.

-- Alpha particles, can be blocked by a piece of paper and human skin.
+- Alpha particles can be blocked by a piece of paper and human skin.

 - Gamma rays can penetrate easily to human skin and damage cells on its way through, reaching far, and can only be blocked by a very thick, strong, massive piece of concrete.

 - Half-life is the time needed for half of its atoms to decay.

-- The radio nuclides with long half-time are the chief source of environmental radioactive pollution.
+- The radionuclides with long half-time are the chief source of environmental radioactive pollution.

-- Nuclear fission in the reactor core produces lot of heat which if not controlled can lead to a meltdown of fuel rods in the reactor core.
+- Nuclear fission in the reactor core produces a lot of heat which if not controlled can lead to a meltdown of fuel rods in the reactor core.

 - If a meltdown happens by accident, it will release large quantities of highly dangerous radioactive materials in the environment with disastrous consequences to the humans, animals and plants.

 - Inspire of these safety measures three disasters in the nuclear power plants are noteworthy – Three Mile Island’ in Middletown (U.S.A.) in 1979, Chernobyl (U.S.S.R.) in 1986 and Fukushima Daiichi nuclear disaster in 2011.

-- The leakage from Three Mile Island reactor was apparently low and no one was injured immediately.
-However, in case of Chernobyl the leakage was very heavy causing death of some workers and radiation spread over large areas scattered all over Europe.
+- However, in the case of Chernobyl, the leakage was very heavy causing the death of some workers and radiation spread over large areas scattered all over Europe.